Soontao/presentations/src/sap/cf/xsuaa-and-multitenacy.md

 ---

-## SaaS Provision - how it works with UAA?
+## SaaS Provision - How it works with UAA?

-- Login with `Browser` - SaaS will extract a tenant id from `tenant url` to redirect to the correct UAA instance, and the correct UAA tenant will response correct user information.
+- Authenticate with `Browser` - SaaS will extract a tenant id from `tenant url` to redirect to the correct UAA instance, and the correct UAA tenant will response correct user information.
-- Login with `JWT` - SaaS could use the `jku` in JWT to retrieve the signature public key of UAA (trust SAP host), then verify the `jwt`.
+- Authenticate with `JWT` - SaaS could use the `jku` in JWT to retrieve the signature public key of UAA (trust SAP host), then verify the `jwt`.
 - Sub Account UAA - Each `sub account` will have its own `UAA` instance, and `sub account admin` could configure the UAA tenant.
 - Access Token - generated/signed by UAA, and it will attach the `Authorization` & `Tenant` information.